-5.2.8 CONFIDENTIALITY AGREEMENTS, PROTECTION OF CONFIDENTIAL INFORMATION, PROCESSING OF PERSONAL DATA AND DATA SHARING
+5.2.8.
+CONFIDENTIALITY AGREEMENTS, PROTECTION OF CONFIDENTIAL INFORMATION, PROCESSING OF PERSONAL DATA AND DATA SHARING

-In the reporting period (or before the reporting period), the Company entered into agreements with KBC Group NV, Československá obchodní banka, a.s., ČSOB Stavební spořitelna, a.s., ČSOB Penzijní společnost, a.s., člen skupiny ČSOB, KBC Group NV Czech Branch, organizační složka, ČSOB Asset Management, a.s., investiční společnost, Hypoteční banka, a.s., ČSOB Leasing, a.s..
-The scope of the agreements comprised cooperation related to confidentiality and personal data processing, which were obtained by the counterparty in the course of mutual cooperation and are not commonly available to the public (in accordance with Personal Data Protection Act and GDPR).
+In the reporting period (or before the reporting period), the Company entered into agreements with KBC Group NV, Československá obchodní banka, a.s., ČSOB Penzijní společnost, a.s., člen skupiny ČSOB, KBC Group NV Czech Branch, organizační složka, ČSOB Asset Management, a.s., investiční společnost, Hypoteční banka, a.s., ČSOB Leasing, a.s..
+The scope of the agreements comprised cooperation related to confidentiality and personal data processing, which were obtained by the counterparty in the course of mutual cooperation and are not commonly available to the public

+(in accordance with Personal Data Protection Act and GDPR).
 The Related Parties do not provide counter-performance or provided mutual counter-performance in the form of provision of the aforementioned services.
 All agreements were made under standard business terms and conditions and their performance resulted in no detriment to the Company.

-5.2.9 OTHER UNCLASSIFIED AGREEMENTS
+5.2.9.
+OTHER UNCLASSIFIED AGREEMENTS

-The title of the agreement Counter performance Contractual Related Party Detri- ment Agreement on the transfer of rights and obligations to manage the client base No counter performance ČSOB Stavební spořitelna, a.s. none Title of other legal action Contractual Related Party Detri- ment Agreement on exercise of voting rights Československá obchodní banka, a. s. none Group rules for the Ombudsman's activities Československá obchodní banka, a. s. none Voluntary cash surcharge contract excluding share capital Pardubická Rozvojová, a.s. none
+Title of other legal action Contractual Related Party Detri- ment Agreement on exercise of voting rights Československá obchodní banka, a. s. none Group rules for the Ombudsman's activities Československá obchodní banka, a. s. none information required by law to meet their statutory obligations.

-Aside from the foregoing relations, the Related Parties also exchanged publicly available information or, if applicable, information required by law to meet their statutory obligations.
+Aside from the foregoing relations, the Related Parties also exchanged publicly available information or, if applicable,